Eimert/ansible-role-awx/README.md

 ## Author Information

-This role was created in 2017 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
-Eimert added customizable PostgreSQL database connection settings.
+This role was created in 2017 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/). <br>
+2018: Eimert implemented customizable inventory/ files for more advanced installations, like an external PostgreSQL database connection.